-Perhaps they should have gone for fleeting glimpses of some sort of ‘energy’ spider – or something like that, as the budget was not up to producing a convincing (real looking) spider puppet.
+Perhaps, they should have gone for fleeting glimpses of the spider – or made it more a shadow-based creature.
+As the budget, was not up to producing a convincing (real looking) spider puppet.

 “A tear, Sarah Jane?
 No, no, don’t cry.
 While there’s life, there’s…” [regenerates] Third Doctor

-The female voiceover parts for the spiders though, is a nice creepy touch to proceedings and a change in what was usually a male dominated part.
-Indeed, the (late) Roger Delgado’s wife – Kismet provides a very entertaining voice-over for the spiders.
+The female voiceover for the 8-legged’s, is a nice creepy touch to proceedings – and a change in what was usually a male dominated role.
+Indeed, the (late) Roger Delgado’s wife – Kismet; actually provides a very entertaining voice-over for the spiders.
 Which is in tribute to her (then) late husband.

-The action orientated buildup of the first couple of parts on Earth, does begin to lag a bit when the Doctor visits the human colony on Metebelis 3, before his final face-off with the spiders.
+The action-orientated build-up, of the first couple of episodes on Earth.
+Does begin to lag a bit, especially when the Doctor visits the human colony on Metebelis 3; before the final face-off – with the 8-legged’s.

-Ultimately though, everything else is a garnish as the story works upto the Third Doctor’s regeneration and this is the first episode when the term “regeneration” is actually used.
+Ultimately though, everything else – is a garnish – as the story works upto the Third Doctor’s regeneration and this is the first episode where the term “regeneration” – is actually used.

-The regeneration sequence is nicely handled.
-With the Doctor copping a lethal dose of radiation from the defeated spiders – and in the first ‘modern’ regeneration transition in the series, really sets the template for all of the future changes – to come.
+The regeneration sequence is nicely handled too.
+With the Doctor copping a lethal dose of radiation from the defeated 8-legged’s – and is the first ‘modern’ looking regeneration transition – in the series.
+It really sets the template for all of the future regeneration changes.

-We also get to meet the Doctor’s old Time Lord tutor; known on Earth as K’anpo.
-Who has been hiding out on Earth as a Tibetan monk.
-The Doctor even remembers him – earlier in the story, citing to the Brigadier of “an old man who lived in the mountains on Gallifrey”.
-A small piece in the Timelord’s backstory uncovered.
+We also get to meet, the Doctor’s old Time Lord tutor; known on Earth as K’anpo.
+Who has been hiding out on Earth – as a Tibetan monk.
+The Doctor even talks about K’anpo – earlier in the story.
+Invidentally citing to the Brigadier, the story of “an old man who lived in the mountains on Gallifrey”.
+A small piece in the Time Lord’s backstory uncovered.

 Planet Of The Spiders is not the best Pertwee adventure, in the Third Doctor era.
-There have been better in the previous series.
-It does feature some good concepts, a fun chase sequence and a nice regeneration send-off for Pertwee but is let down by a laggy middle.
+There have been better than this, previously.
+However, it does feature some good concepts, a fun chase-sequence and a nice regeneration send-off for Pertwee – but is let down by a laggy middle.